Massive Gauge Theory with Quasigluon for Hot $SU(N)$: Phase Transition and Thermodynamics: Thermodynamics

 Note that so far we can not guarantee the confining vacuum at $s=1$ is indeed the absolute minimum below $T_c$, but it is simply an inference of the requirement that latent heat should be positive: It means $\partial \mathcal{V}_d/\partial T_c< \partial\mathcal{V}_c/\partial T_c$, and moreover at $T_c$ two vacua is degenerate, $\mathcal{V}_d=\mathcal{V}_c$, so, below $T_c$ one indeed has $\mathcal{V}_d<\mathcal{V}_c$.

 We are now in the position to calculate the latent heat in our model.
 The straightforward calculation of the temperature derivative of the effective potential gives

-In our model, the confining vacuum is always located at $s=1$ or $l_N=0$, and thus the above derivative vanishes in this vacuum.
+In our model, the confining vacuum is always located at $r=1$ or $l_N=0$, and thus the contribution of the above derivative in this vacuum is a trivial term.
 Then, the latent heat is determined by the contribution from the deconfined vacuum,

-where $s_d$ (or $l_{N,d}$) is the value of $s$ (or $l_N$) in the deconfined vacuum, numerically calculated by virtue of the tadpole Eq.~(\ref{tadpole}), shown in Table.~\ref{table-dMg}.
+where $r_d$ (or $l_{N,d}$) is the value of $r$ (or $l_N$) in the deconfined vacuum, numerically calculated by virtue of the tadpole Eq.~(\ref{tadpole}), shown in Table.~\ref{table-dMg}.

 On the other hand, for $N=3,...8$, the current lattice data gives the following behavior of latent heat~\cite{Datta:2010sq}

 We require the calculated latent heat Eq.~(\ref{latantH}) to fit it.
 For the given $N$, Eq.~(\ref{latantH}) just contains a single parameter, $dM_g(T)/dT$ at $T_c$, and therefore its value can be uniquely fixed.
 We show the results in Table.~\ref{table-dMg}.
 The resulting values typically are around $-10$ for all $N$, indicating a sharp increasing of quasi-gluon mass as the temperature drops down to $T_c$ from above.
 This is a well-understood behavior since it can be regarded as a sign of the ``strongest" nonperturbative effect near $T_c$.